amolenk/dapr-hands-on/Assignment05/step-by-step.md

 3. Change the value of the `rdw-api-key` secret in the `secrets.json` file in the components folder to some random string.

-4. Start the TrafficControl service with a dapr sidecar.
+4. Start the TrafficControl service with a Dapr sidecar.

    ```
    dapr run --app-id trafficcontrolservice --app-port 5000 --dapr-grpc-port 50001 --components-path ./components dotnet run